by Rachel Nicolson, Emily Turnbull, Dora Banyasz and Billy Hade · 8 April 2025

 - The focus on board-level and director responsibility for managing human rights issues is expected to increase, including as a result of legislative trends overseas.

-- Regardless of whether Australia follows suit, these types of developments continue to encourage local activists and regulators to examine directors' management of human rights issues more closely.
+- Regardless of whether Australia follows the EU's lead on human rights due diligence, these types of developments continue to encourage local activists and regulators to examine more closely directors' management of human rights issues.

-- Accordingly, directors of Australian companies should start to put structures in place for overseeing and interrogating their company's human rights risk assessment and due diligence programs, in addition to monitoring the legislative landscape for future developments.
+- Accordingly, directors of Australian companies should put structures in place for overseeing and interrogating their company's human rights risk assessment and due diligence programs, in addition to monitoring future developments in the legislative landscape.